magbw/web_scraping_workshop/content/5-python_scraping.md

 ```
 We have scrapped all the quotes with the tag 'inspirational'.

-Sometimes we might need to interact with the webpage.
-This could be to click the next button, or we might want to search for a particular item.
-In these cases we need to programatically interact with the webpage, this is where selenium comes in handy.

 Lets look at another website that we can use to practice webscraping 'https://books.toscrape.com'